RiceNFields/ricenfields.github.io/_posts/2022-08-12-code-principles-data-and-transformation.md

 Since 'Thinking in terms of transformation' is a mouthful, let’s just call this `Transformative Programming`.

-## Transformative Programing a good design approach
+## Transformative Programing a Good Design Approach

 As we have learned, good software design is design that’s easier to change, but we haven’t yet explored what makes bad software design.
 Or to rephrase, **what makes a software difficult to change?**